 The quality of various bar pins, is an issue that we have gone round and round on with suppliers and customers.
-They all lokk the same but let me just make a few observations.
-Starting at very inexpensive pins that are made from just a bent piece of metal.
+They all look the same, but let me just make a few observations.
+Starting with very inexpensive pins.
+These are made from just a bent piece of metal.
 Something like you see on a paper name tag.
-These are generally sold under the moniker "easy lock" as they do not have the safety catch.
+Often sold under the moniker "easy lock" as they do not have the safety catch.
 They are indeed easy..... but can open unexpectedly at times.

-Moving up to a pin with an actual clasp we can still find extremely cheap base metal bar pins.
+Moving up to a pin with a safety clasp we can still find extremely cheap base metal bar pins.
 These are made in China.
 They will be plated and the price is right.
 Your going to get these if you buy at Walmart, Michael's, Hobby Lobby or any of the huge chains… Yes they are inexpensive, but there is going to be a large percentage of bad ones.
 In the past we experienced 10%-40% defects on these.
-The catches won’t work correctly and they seem to often fail just as your potential customer is trying on that pin they are thinking of buying.
-This is not a pin you want to put on a piece of hand crafted jewelry your trying to get some good money for.
+The catches won’t work correctly and they seem to often fail just as your potential customer is trying on your brooch.
+This is not a pin you want to put on a piece of hand crafted jewelry.

 The next level up I would describe as good or medium quality.
 Generally these a brass.
 They are going to be pretty reliable.
 There may still be the occasional bad pin but overall it is a pretty good defect rate.
 You might pay .25 for one of these as opposed to the cheapo which might be .05 So for the extra .20 this level is the one I would recommend on most fashion jewelry.